shrikant0013/gcp-aws-webidentityfederation/README.md

-# Google Cloud to AWS authentication using WebIdentity Federatio
+# Google Cloud to AWS authentication using Web Identity Federation

 This sample shows how to make authenticated calls to AWS APIs from Google Cloud

 ![interaction diagram](docs/images/interaction-diagram.png)

 > Note in above picture S3 is just example service.
 You can call any AWS API that supports auth based on AWS STS credentials.
-> In GCP KMS, Datastore, Memcache are just shown for illustration purpose to indicate caching crdentials in case of high QPS services.
+> In GCP KMS, Datastore, Memcache are just shown for illustration purpose to suggest caching credentials in case of high QPS services.

-## Why use WebIdentityFederation
+## Why use Web Identity Federation
 * Based on OpenID Connect open standard

 ## Use cases